 In planning a stock reduction, the effects on the deer population and any cattle grazing should be taken into account as both are likely to be attracted to areas with fewer sheep.

-A moorland management plan should cover these issues and any steps you take to make any adjustments.
+The moorland management and grazing plan should cover these issues and any steps you take to make any adjustments.

 How to calculate your baseline flock number